ilijamt/symfony2-tryout/README.md

 * Automatic refresh every 5 seconds of the tweets, if someone adds a tweet they will show up at the top of the list so you can see them.
 (You can try opening in different browsers)
 * Creating, Updating, Deleting are done with ajax calls through the api.

+Live demo of the project can be seen on the following [link](sy2try.matoski.com)

 Requirements
 ============